-Recent research efforts have involved the representation of complex data as a graph, in order to analyze the relational structure in the data.
+Recent research efforts have involved the representation of this type of complex data as a graph, in order to analyze the relational structure in the data.
 This research has touched on a wide range of graph-theoretic approaches that have been applied to a wide variety of domains.
 While some successes have been demonstrated, they have either been specific to a particular data set, a particular type of graph, or a particular graph algorithm.
-More importantly, they have not dealt with the scalability issues associated with "big data" when attempting to learn patterns and anomalies in data represented as a graph.
-For instance, in the case of computer network traffic, a graph representation of the traffic might consist of nodes representing representing computers, and edges communications between the corresponding computers.
+In addition, they have not dealt with the scalability issues associated with "big data" when attempting to learn patterns and anomalies in data represented as a graph.
+For instance, in the case of computer network traffic, a graph representation of the traffic might consist of nodes representing computers and edges representing communications between the corresponding computers.
 In addition, other potential data sources for aiding in the analysis of the network traffic could include details about the individual users, location of the computer nodes, or even switch information.
-Adding these heterogeneous data sets to the network traffic, represented as a graph, could provide the basis for discovering interesting structural patterns and anomalies, which may alert a security analyst to the potential threat in the form of a network intrusion attempt, denial-ofservice attack, or worms.
+Adding these heterogeneous data sets to the network traffic, represented as a graph, could provide the basis for discovering interesting structural patterns and anomalies, which may alert a security analyst to the potential threat in the form of a network intrusion attempt, denial-of-service attack, or worms.
 However, computer network traffic is typically voluminous, or acquired in real-time as a stream of information.
-For example, CAIDA (www.caida.org) provides a data repository to the research community for the analysis of internet traffic [1].
-In one example of network traffic collected by CAIDA, representing a dynamic denial-of-service (DDOS) attack at a single location, every second produced an average Lawrence Holder School of Electrical Engineering and Computer Science Washington State University Pullman, WA USA holder@wsu.edu of 3,992 transactions, for a total of 2,395,234 transactions over a 10 minute span.
+For example, CAIDA (www.caida.org) provides a data repository to the research community for the analysis of internet traffic [5].
+In one example of network traffic collected by CAIDA, representing a dynamic denial-of-service (DDOS) attack at a single location, every second produced an average of 3,992 transactions, for a total of 2,395,234 transactions over a 10 minute span.